Take the first step toward studying abroad!

 Canadian institutions

 In Canada, ‘college’ refers to a community college or a technical school where students can earn a certificate, diploma or associate’s degree.
-Students can study an undergraduate or postgraduate course at a university, whilst at graduate school, they can obtain an advanced certificate or degree.
+Students can study an undergraduate or postgraduate course at a university, while at graduate school, they can obtain an advanced certificate or degree.

 Canadian Universities